Arech/nntl/README.md

 * There is almost no documentation at this moment.
 You shouldn't be scared by necessity of reading a code and a code comments in order to undestand how to use some components.
 However, I tried to make this process easy by extensively commenting a code and making it clean&clear.
 You decide if it helps and feel free to contact me if you need clarifications.

 ## Compilers Supported
-Developed and tested on the MSVC2015 (update 3 at this moment) on Windows 7.
+Developed and tested on the MSVC2015 on Windows 7.
+Be sure to have the latest service pack installed as well as other hotfixes (such as [KB3207317](https://support.microsoft.com/en-us/help/3207317/visual-c-optimizer-fixes-for-visual-studio-2015-update-3) ).

+MSVC2017 with the latest updates should probably work out of the box.
 Other modern compilers will probably require some hacks to compile, however, I don't think these hacks would be critical.
 Please, submit your patches.

 ### How to Use The NNTL
 1. Download the NNTL and unpack it to a some `%NNTL_ROOT%` folder.